Quick History Of Stand Up Paddle Boarding

 Stand-up paddle boarding (SUP) is a growing sport that beginners and experts enjoy.
 This article covers the basics of SUP, including how to stand up, paddle, and move around on the board.

-To start, you’ll need some supplies: a SUP board, paddle, and life jacket.
+You’ll need some supplies: a SUP board, a paddle, and a life jacket.
 You can buy these items or rent them from a rental shop.
 The SUP board is long and narrow with a slightly concave bottom.

 It’s like a giant surfboard with handles at both ends.
 You stand on it and use the paddle to move across the water.